Adrian Mitchell: Career

 He first read it to thousands of nuclear disarmament protesters who, having marched through central London on CND's first new format one-day Easter March, finally crammed into Trafalgar Square on the afternoon of Easter Day 1964.
 As Mitchell delivered his lines from the pavement in front of the National Gallery, angry demonstrators in the square below scuffled with police.
-Over the years he updated the poem to take into account recent events.
+Over the years, he updated the poem to take into account recent events.

-In 1972 he confronted then-prime minister Edward Heath about germ warfare and the war in Northern Ireland.
+In 1972, he confronted then-prime minister Edward Heath about germ warfare and the war in Northern Ireland.

 His poem "Victor Jara" was set to music by Arlo Guthrie and included on his 1976 album Amigo.

-He was later responsible for the well-respected stage adaptation of The Lion, the Witch and the Wardrobe, a production of the Royal Shakespeare Company that premiered in November 1998.
+Mitchell was later responsible for the well-respected musical stage adaptation of The Lion, the Witch and the Wardrobe, a production commissioned and performed by the Royal Shakespeare Company that premiered in November 1998 at the Royal Shakespeare Theatre in Stratford-upon-Avon, and transferring to the Barbican Theatre in London.

+His work for the Royal Shakespeare Company included Peter Brook's US and the English version of Peter Weiss's Marat/Sade.